 Thus, their presence on the Internet is relatively poor.

-Taking it into account, we can say that directing your online marketing campaigns on elders might not be reasonable enough to allocate a budget for.
+Taking that into account, we can say that directing your online marketing campaigns on elderly might not be reasonable enough to allocate a budget for.

-But who buys such things on the Internet for them?
-Yes, of course, it’s their kids and, maybe, grandkids.
+Yet, who DOES buy such things on the Internet for them?
+Of course, it’s their kids and, maybe, grandkids.

-So why not to adapt your marketing strategies and business goals to this fact and instead of saying “It will make you feel young again” try to use “Give your loved ones the youth they once had back”, for instance.
+So, why not adapt your marketing strategies and business goals and instead of saying “It will make you feel young again” try to use “Give your loved ones the youth they once had back,” for instance.

 If you’re not sure what audience on the Internet uses your product the most, you can check it on these services:

 You can’t start running a business whenever you want, right?
-Apart from willing to do it, depending on the country you live in, you need to complete several procedures.
+Apart from wanting to do it, you need to complete several procedures, depending on the country you live in.

-It can be company registration, opening a bank account, paying fees to the State budget, collecting constituent documents, and so on.
+This may include company registration, opening a bank account, paying fees to the State budget, collecting constituent documents, etc.

-Same thing for an eCommerce website.
-To build it and, most importantly, start selling you have to fulfill certain requirements and obtain a TLC certificate.
+The same goes for eCommerce websites: to build one and, most importantly, start selling you have to fulfill certain requirements and obtain a TLC certificate.